What can you do if your passport is lost or stolen?

 Most travel insurance policies cover lost and stolen passports, or at least cover the cost of the replacements.

-If you do lose your passport , the insurance policy will waive the excess claim fee.
+If you do lose your passport , the insurance provider will sometimes waive the excess claim fee.
 This isn’t always the case, so it is worth checking.

 Sometimes, travel insurance will cover costs like additional flights or extra nights in a hotel while you wait for your emergency travel document.
 This can be in place of or as well as the replacement fees – so make sure to read the small print.